How to Play Craps: Basic Rules

 Come-Out Roll

-When the game starts or a new player takes a turn to be the shooter, the first roll of the dice is called the come-out roll.
-Depending on the numbers showing, it has three possible outcomes:
+When the game begins – or when a new player becomes the shooter – the first roll of the dice is called the come-out roll.
+Depending on the numbers shown, it can have three outcomes:

-• 7 or 11 – The dice wins when they show a natural, i.e. a 7 or 11.
-Everyone who placed a bet on the Pass Line also wins.
+• 7 or 11 – The dice win with a natural, i.e., a 7 or 11.
+Everyone who bet on the Pass Line also wins.
 All other bets lose and are collected by the dealers.

-• 2, 3, or 12 – These numbers are known as the craps numbers if any of them appears, the dice is an immediate loser.
-All Pass Line bets lose, as well, where the Don’t Pass bets may win.
+• 2, 3, or 12 – These totals are known as craps numbers.
+If any of them appears, the dice are immediate losers.
+All Pass Line bets lose, while Don’t Pass bets may win.

-• 4, 5, 6, 8, 9, or 10 – These totals set a point, which is essential for the following roll.
-If one of these numbers is rolled, it becomes the “point” or point number.
+• 4, 5, 6, 8, 9, or 10 – These totals establish a point, which is crucial for the following rolls.
+If one of these numbers is rolled, it becomes the “point.”

-The above-mentioned Pass Line and Don’t Pass bets are the two simplest and most fundamental bets in craps.
-The “pass” refers to the dice winning the game round with a 7 or 11, whereas the “don’t pass” name of the other wager means that the player bets that the pair of dice will lose (with 2, 3, or 12).
+The Pass Line and Don’t Pass bets mentioned above are the simplest and most fundamental wagers in craps.
+The term “pass” means the dice win the round with a 7 or 11, whereas “don’t pass” indicates the player is betting that the dice will lose with a 2, 3, or 12.

-Usually, if the player shoots craps, he or she is given another chance to throw the dice.
-Another interesting thing about the craps numbers is that the 2 or the 12 may be considered a push for the Don’t Pass bets, but this rule varies across casinos.
-Whenever a natural or a craps number shows in the come-out roll, the marker puck on the table is “Off”.
-The next roll will also be considered a come-out roll – this only changes once the total of the dice is any of the point numbers.
+Typically, if the shooter rolls craps, he or she is given another chance to throw the dice.
+Additionally, the 2 or the 12 may be treated as a push for Don’t Pass bets, although this rule varies among casinos.
+Whenever a natural or a craps number appears on the come-out roll, the marker puck on the table is “Off”.
+The next roll is also considered a come-out roll – this changes only when the dice total matches any of the point numbers.

 Establishing the Point

-• The point is rolled – If the point is rolled before 7, the dice win, bringing a winning to those who bet with it, i.e. the Pass Line bets, among others.
+• The point is rolled – If the point is rolled before a 7, the dice win, paying everyone who bet with them, such as Pass Line bettors.

-• The number 7 is rolled – If 7 appears before the point has been rolled, the dice loses and the round ends.
+• The number 7 is rolled – If a 7 appears before the point, the dice lose and the round ends.

-However, if any other number is rolled, it has no effect on the outcome and the shooter is required to keep tossing the dice until the point or the 7 appear.
-Certain bets can be made only if the button is On, signifying that a point has been established.
+If any other number is rolled, it does not affect the outcome, and the shooter must continue tossing the dice until the point or a 7 appears.
+Certain bets can be placed only when the button is “On,” indicating that a point has been established.

 Betting Options

-Craps is the casino game with the most bets but there are only a few basic wagers that are necessary even for beginner-level players.
-These include the Pass Line and the Don’t Pass bets, as well as the Come/Don’t Come, and the Odds bets.
-They are easy to understand and players do not need any previous experience on the craps table in order to make them.
+Craps offers the widest variety of bets in the casino, but only a few basic wagers are necessary for beginners.
+These are the Pass Line and Don’t Pass bets, the Come/Don’t Come bets, and the Odds bets.
+They are simple to grasp, and players need no prior experience at the craps table to make them.

 Pass Line and Don’t Pass